-Even if you’re taking your own headshot, it’s possible to get a professional result while acting as both photographer and subject.
+Even if you’re taking a DIY headshot, it’s possible to get a professional result while acting as both photographer and subject.
 In fact, you have maximum control over all aspects of the image and can take as much time as you want – so don’t think of it as a bad thing!

 You can even get a great shot by using your smartphone.

 Just make sure to relax, smile and get your face in focus.
 If you can do that, you’re already halfway to an awesome photo.

 If you’re taking a photo of someone else, remember to help them relax and don’t be afraid to experiment with different poses and backdrops.